SADE-ZONE/workflows/pages/evidence.md

 - Each category contains a list of **requirements**
 - Each requirement may include **parameters**
 - Attestations may additionally include **metadata**
+- Both requirements and attestations are conveyed using the following grammar and specified semantics, and then wrapping the resulting specification into a JSON payload.
+As a look-ahead, here is an example of [requirement](../figures/json/evidence_request_payload.json) payload sent from the SAM-Gateway via Drone|GCS to SafeCert, and the resulting [attestation](../figures/json/evidence_attestation_payload.json).
 ---

 ## Categories